AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 * *Stability*: normalization acts as the identity function on normal terms.

 [@sec:metatheory] describes the metatheory we work in.
 In [@sec:syntax], we formalize the syntax of STLC along with $\beta\eta$-conversion. [@sec:normalization] first presents the normalization function, then proceeds with its correctness proofs.
 In [@sec:variations] we describe two alternative formalizations, one with more efficient evaluation and one with more concise correctness proofs.
+We discuss the results and possible future research in the final chapter.

 ## Related Work